RedHatInsights/host-metering/README.md

 * custom path for metrics WAL
 * Prometheus server started in a podman container

-Note: You may specifiy the UBI version you wish to test with the optional `UBI_VERSION` argument.
+Note: You may specify the UBI version you wish to test with the optional `UBI_VERSION` argument.
 If not specified, it will default to 7:

 ```
 $ make test-daemon UBI_VERSION=<version_number>